versatica/mediasoup-website/_includes/documentation/v3/libmediasoupclient/api/TransportListener.md

 	// [...]
 Let's assume code execution continues once we get a success response
 	// from the server.

-	// Fullfill the promise and return its future. promise.set_value();
+	// Fulfil the promise and return its future. promise.set_value();

 	return promise.get_future();